-The existence of life after death is a universal question.
-Job speaks for all of us by stating, “Man born of woman is of few days and full of trouble.
-He springs up like a flower and withers away; like a fleeting shadow, he does not endure....If a man dies, will he live again?”
-(Job 14:1-2, 14).
-Like Job, all of us have been challenged by this question.
-Exactly what happens to us after we die?
+Job, speaking out of his despair, asked, “If a man dies, shall he live again?”
+(Job 14:14, ESV).
+All of us have been challenged by this question.
+Is there life after death?
+What happens to us after we die?
 Do we simply cease to exist?
-Is life a revolving door of departing and returning to earth in order to eventually achieve personal greatness?
-Does everyone go to the same place, or do we go to different places?
+Is death a revolving door of departing and returning to earth?
+Does everyone go to the same place after death, or do we go to different places?
 Is there really a heaven and hell?

-The resurrection of the Christ is a well-documented event.
-The apostle Paul challenged people to question eyewitnesses for its validity, and no one was able to contest its truth.
-The resurrection is the cornerstone of the Christian faith.
-Because Christ was raised from the dead, we can have faith that we, too, will be resurrected.
-The resurrection of Jesus Christ is the ultimate proof of life after death.
-Christ was only the first of a great harvest of those who will be raised to life again (1 Corinthians 15:20-22).
+The resurrection of Christ, which gives us the sure hope of life after death, is the cornerstone of the Christian faith (1 Corinthians 15:12–19).
+Because Christ was raised from the dead, we have faith that we, too, will be resurrected.
+As Jesus told His disciples, “Because I live, you also will live” (John 14:19).
+Christ was only the first of a great harvest of those who will be raised to life again (1 Corinthians 15:23).
 Just as God raised up Jesus’ body, so will our bodies be resurrected upon Jesus’ return (1 Corinthians 6:14).

-God takes no pleasure in the death of the wicked, but desires them to turn from their wicked ways so that they can live (Ezekiel 33:11).
-But He will not force us into submission; if we choose to reject Him, He accepts our decision to live eternally apart from Him.
-Life on earth is a test, a preparation for what is to come.
-For believers, life after death is eternal life in heaven with God.
+Everyone will experience life after death in some manner.
+For believers in Christ, life after death is eternal life in heaven with God.
 For unbelievers, life after death is eternity in the lake of fire.
-How can we receive eternal life after death and avoid an eternity in the lake of fire?
-There is only one way—through faith and trust in Jesus Christ.
+How can we receive eternal life and avoid hell?
+There is only one way—through faith in Jesus Christ.
 Jesus said, “I am the resurrection and the life.
-He who believes in me will live, even though he dies; and whoever lives and believes in me will never die...”
-(John 11:25–26).
+The one who believes in me will live, even though they die; and whoever lives by believing in me will never die” (John 11:25–26).

 Have you made a decision to receive Jesus Christ as Savior because of what you have read here?
 If so, please click on the “I have accepted Christ today” button below.

 If you have any questions, please use the question form on our Bible Questions Answered page.